LimpidTech/kohana-notifications/README.md

     Notifications::append('Error updating your profile.', 'error');

-This will create a notification with the 'error' class, and if you use the default notifications list view in your own applications - you'll get a list like this from it.
+This will create a notification with the 'error' class, and if you use the default notifications list view in your own applications - you'll get a list like this from it:

     <ul id="notifications">
     	<li class="error">Error updating your profile.</li>